Mbyrne28/portfolio/knowledge.md

 As a part of a larger Digital Transformation programme the energy company was consolidating parts of their business on the Salesforce platform.
 Moving knowledge managment practices from regional operations in to a centralised hub.
 For BP this is a very complicated task; many stakeholders, lots of opinions, and the subject itself is by nature is very technical.

-The initial phase of work would last 12 weeks.
-I led the team of 5 (researchers, service designers, and user experience) and was responsible for reporting to the client, keeping the design work on track, and working closely with our build colleagues.
+The project lasted for 12 weeks.
+I led the team of 5 (researchers, service designers, and user experience) and was responsible for reporting to the client, coordinating the design work on track, and working closely with our build colleagues.

+## Task
+To design the first version of the kowledge managemnt platform for the energy company, validating designs with stakeholders, SMEs, and end users .

+* Understand complex procedures around knowledge managments
+* Translate this understanding into a set of features.
+* Validate understanding with end users & SMEs
+* Co-create designs for the new platform
+* Build a set of designs that can be picked up by the development team